metalll/ios-simple-voice-app-tutorial/README.md

-#Building a Simple Voice App in iOS
+#Building a Simple iOS VoIP App

-In this tutorial, you will learn how to use the Sinch SDK to make a voice call.
+In this tutorial, you will learn how to use the Sinch SDK to make an iOS VoIP call, and build a basic calling app.

 ##Start

 If you don't have an account with Sinch, sign up for one at [www.sinch.com/signup](http://www.sinch.com/signup).
 Set up a new application using the [Dashboard](http://www.sinch.com/dashboard/#/apps "Sinch Dashboard"), and take note of your application key and secret.
 Next:

 *   Launch Xcode and create a new project (File&gt;New&gt;Project)
 *   Select 'Single View Application' and click next